 Etymology

-• The root reflects the idea of setting something apart from the ordinary to be used for divine or spiritual purposes.
+- The root idea is to set something apart from the ordinary so it can be used for divine or spiritual purposes.

 Example Sentences